MYRADhub/ai-coding-interviewer/README.md

 - **Progress Dashboard**
   📊 The home page summarizes solved vs. needs-work problems using your latest validation data, all cached locally per session.

+- **Session History & Resets**
+  🗂️ Start a brand-new interview at any time—your previous attempt (language, timestamps, verdict) is archived and surfaced in the “Recent Sessions” panel for easy review.

 - **Local Persistence**
   💾 Code, test cases, chat transcripts, language choice, and validation status auto-save in `localStorage`, so nothing is lost on refresh.